tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 By following my mimetic desire blindly, I was failing to act agentically---I was riding, not driving.
 Ironic for someone ostensibly exploring agency thinking!
 ## Unlaunching

-## What I'm doing about it

-- What I'm doing about it
-	- "Law of Holes"
-	- Switching didn't work, as mentioned before
-	- Higher order agency, which I've mentioned before
-		- I would create a bright line rule
-		- Rubin on the power of habits to reduce decisional load
-		- By open-sourcing Logwise and writing publicly about this decision, I've created a _commitment pact_.
-			- (Footnote) Open-sourcing also satisfies my compulsion to not "waste" crystallized knowledge.
-		- It also leverages our inherent bias for consistency as humans to enforce my decision.
-			- Maybe quote Kahneman from Thinking Fast and Slow here?
-	- Even continuing to _use_ the application while not working on it had proved risky.
-Reimplementing in Obisidian
+Realizing the steep cost and low payout of Logwise made the optimal path clear: "unlaunching" Logwise.
+Furthermore, I'm taking steps to keep me from opening that loop again---archiving the repository and the Todoist project for Logwise, no longer using Logwise personally, and publishing this essay.

+Firstly, I've not just open-sourced [the code](https://github.com/tylermercer/logwise), I've archived the GitHub repository containing it.
+This serves to (1) preserve the code in case I need to reference it for other things, (2) signal to others that Logwise isn't under active development, and especially (3) make it hard for me to pick up again---I would have to un-archive the code, set up my local development environment again, etc.[^todoist]

+Second, I've decided not even to _use_ Logwise.[^obsidian] This was a hard decision, but I found in my unsuccessful efforts to straddle both projects that even just using the app would cause that close-resistant loop to re-open.

+Third, I've written this essay.
+Writing out my reasoning explicitly reinforces it in my own mind.
+I'm reminded of a quote by Mary Ruefle:

+> I used to think I wrote because there was something I wanted to say[, ...] but I know now I continue to write because I have not yet heard what I have been listening to.

+In addition to helping me "hear" these ideas, this essay serves as what behavioral design writer Nir Eyal calls a [commitment pact](https://www.nirandfar.com/making-accountability-pacts/)---a clear agreement with an undesirable consequence (embarrassment, in my case) for not following through.
+Having written out this essay leverages my brain's [inherent bias for consistency](https://fs.blog/commitment-consistency-bias/) to enforce my decision.

+In this way, I can use _higher-order agency_---decisions that affect my decisions---to make it easier to follow through on my intent.
-- Conclusion
+## Conclusion

 - Persistence is agentic, but quitting can be too.
 	- Persistence essay from Innerhelm
 	- Kohn's essay
 - I worried that I would feel constrained---like "a wild bull caught in a net," to borrow a metaphor from Isaiah.
 But I haven't.
 	- Karlsson: "as a person for whom narrow focus is against my instincts, the most remarkable thing about it is how rich it feels"
 - Takeaways:
 	- Not everything that feels compelling is worth spending time on
 	- Challenge your assumptions.
 "The only way someone can be of help to you..."

+---

 Unused:
 - The non-essentialist lie that you can do it all